fisharebest/webtrees/readme.txt

 Database
-    You will need at least 1 database and a username and password to access it.
-    PhpGedView primarily supports MySQL, but has also been tested and shown to work with Postgresql, SQLite, and SQL-Server.
+    You will need at least 1 database and a username and password to access it. webtrees primarily supports MySQL, but has also been tested and shown to work with Postgresql, SQLite, and SQL-Server.
 The versions required for each of these databases is outlined below:
     MySQL 4.1+